Esraa3rify/E-Commerce-App/README.md

 Table of content:
 -------------------------------

-.About the app.
+1-About the app.
-.Features of the app.
+2-Features of the app.
-.Futures.
+3-Futures.
-.Technologies used.
+4-Technologies used.
-.Tools used.
+5-Tools used.
-.Libraries used.
+6-Libraries used.
-.Screenshots.
+7-Screenshots.

 --------------------------------------------------------------------------------------------